• Skip to main content

 The point is, even if you don't have every spice you can still make the best cup of masala chai!
 Don't let that deter you.

-The base of all desi masala chais usually include the following spices: cardamom, black pepper, cinnamon, cloves, and ginger.
+The base of all desi masala chais usually include the following spices: green cardamom pods, black peppercorns, cinnamon sticks, whole cloves, and ginger.
 Other variations may include nutmeg, mace, fennel, rose, mint, lemongrass, tulsi, ajwain, saffron or star anise.

 Some other recipes include allspice due to the notes of cinnamon, cloves, and nutmeg.
 Allspice isn't a blend of spices, but actually a berry.
 Either way, I'd stray away from using allspice if you're looking for an authentic Indian recipe.